Snooza/SMLoadr/ISSUE_TEMPLATE.md

 What to describe in your issue:
 - Your operating system and architecture used (Windows x64, Linux x86,...)
-- What you have done exactly (so I can test it myself too)
+- What you have done exactly
 - Maybe if you know what the problem could be :)

-PLEASE PAY ATTENTION TO THIS!
-I WILL BE ABLE TO FIX THE BUG FASTER :)